ExtevaXT/Adventure/readme.md

 - decay_2012-1.0.2.jar (Trader decay modifier)
 - firmalife-1.2.9.jar (idk)
 - geckolib-?.jar (idk)
+- azurelib (todo remove geckolib)
+- smartbrains (mobs from aoa)

 Optional:
-- ez_supervisor-1.0.3.jar (For spawning bandits at night (I am tired find out how to handle it))
+- ez_supervisor-1.0.3.jar (For spawning)

 ##
 Used [Entity Rain Mod - Smells Fishy](https://github.com/LukeGrahamLandry/smells-fishy-mod) code for spawn events

+Used [Advent of Ascension](https://github.com/Tslat/Advent-Of-Ascension) for epic mobs

 ## Changelog:

-UPD Adventure-1.0
+Adventure-1.0
 - Moved EntityRainEvent to adventure.entityrain
 - Added a message during the start of the event

-UPD Adventure-1.1
+Adventure-1.1
 - Implemented Bandit and Brigand.
 Added TFC as a dependency for javelins
 - Forge is total shit, there is no info even in the discord about natural mob spawning
 - Seems to have fixed weapons for bandits